[Updated July 20, 2022]

 I’m a firm believer that you should never rely on social media alone to build your business.
 That means you’re going to have to build a website to get this stuff across to people.
 I’ve hired writers before – and I always prefer to hire the one who has at least some sort of website as opposed to just sending a Google doc with some links on it.

 If you’re just starting out, creating a website can be overwhelming.
 But remember, it can evolve over time – done is better than perfect.
 Especially if it’s holding you back from just starting.

-Once you’ve got a simple website, then you can consider building your presence on LinkedIn, Facebook, or Instagram.
-Starting a podcast.
-Publishing on Medium.
-Building an email list.
-Crushing it on TikTok.
+Once you’ve got a simple website, then you can consider building your presence on LinkedIn, Facebook, Instagram, TikTok…(PS I hang out on LinkedIn if you want to connect!).
+Or you could start a podcast, publish on Medium or Substack.
+Build an email list (wish I had done this one sooner).
 Or whatever platform(s) you want to be known on.

 The sooner you build a professional brand, the sooner you’ll be able to start attracting your dream clients and building a more successful business.

 I hope this was helpful and best of luck!